aguliyev/python_template/README.md

 - `make prepack` is creating a docker image for "prepack" stage of [Dockerfile](Dockerfile), and pushes it into the repo.
 - You build from this "prepack" image by having `FROM_PREPACK=_from_prepack` in .env file (see [.env.prod.sample](.env.prod.sample) ) or system environment (it is empty by default).
     - In this case, [Dockerfile_from_prepack](Dockerfile_from_prepack) is used instead of the main [Dockerfile](Dockerfile).
+- The docker repo for the image is defined by `PREPACK_IMAGE` env var.

 # Environment configs and secrets